katiehutc/website/README.md

-# personal website
+# ˚˖𓍢ִ໋🦢˚ Personal Website ˚˖𓍢ִ໋🦢˚

+𓆝 𓆟 𓆞 𓆝 𓆟 Hi there 𓆝 𓆟 𓆞 𓆝 𓆟

+Welcome to my personal website — a cozy corner of the internet where I share my art, photography, books, movies, and more!

-Hello!
-This is my personal website, which contains art, photos, readings, movies, reviews, etc. This is the first website I've ever made and I taught myself HTML and CSS to make it.
-To view the website, visit https://katieangel.neocities.org/home
+This is the **first website I’ve ever built**, and I’m super proud of it — I taught myself **HTML** and **CSS** to make it from scratch ⚝

-My current contributions are:
+˗ˏˋ ★ ˎˊ˗ **Check it out here:**   [https://katieangel.neocities.org/home](https://katieangel.neocities.org)

+---

+## 💡 Current Features & Contributions
-- subwebsites
+- ⚝ Sub-websites
-- buttons
+- ⚝ Custom buttons
-- images
+- ⚝ Images and galleries
-- comment boxes
+- ⚝ Comment boxes
-- quote boxes
+- ⚝ Quote boxes

+---

+˗ˏˋ ★ ˎˊ˗ *Thanks for stopping by!*